 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-I recently had to get my computer fixed because a wire came loose in it.
+I recently had to get my laptop fixed because a wire came loose in it.
 The tech said this is common when people carry their computers in a backpack with books up against it, applying pressure to the laptop.

-Types of Laptop Bags: Which Fits Your Lifestyle?
+Types Of Laptop Bags: Which Fits Your Lifestyle?

 Taking note of your daily activities will help determine the type of laptop bag you’ll want.